 Learn more about Audio and Video Tools

 Google Drive is a free file storage and synchronization service that allows users to store files in the cloud, synchronize files across devices, and share files.
-A variety of free, user-friendly Google Drive apps provides students and instructors with options for content creation and editing, group collaboration, and sharing of information.
+A variety of free, user-friendly Google Drive apps provide students and instructors with options for content creation and editing, group collaboration, and sharing of information.

 The i>clicker is a student response tool that allows the instructor to increase student engagement through in-class, real-time polling.

 Respondus LockDown Browser helps prevent cheating in online exams.
-This tool is integrated with TCU Online, TCU’s learning management system.
+This tool is integrated with the Quizzes tool in TCU Online.

 Turnitin is an internet-based originality checking and plagiarism prevention service that allows instructors to verify the originality of text.
 Turnitin’s service compares text submitted by students with sources available on the web, and with materials archived in Turnitin’s databases.
-It can be enabled within an Assignment Submission Folder in TCU Online, or used as a stand-alone tool through Turnitin.com.
+It can be enabled within an Assignment in TCU Online, or used as a stand-alone tool through Turnitin.com.